shalanah/inapp-debugger/README.md

 ## Android

-Android intent link is crucial for escape in-app browser especially since they don't allow direct downloads.
+Android intent link is crucial to escape in-app browser especially when they don't allow direct downloads.
 The escape link is a way to open the link in the default browser.
 Intent escape link for Android: `"intent:https://example.com#Intent;end"`

 #### Table notes